Why Dark Beige Could Be the New 'White'

 Accent Walls and Architectural Features

-Use dark beige to highlight architectural details like molding or exposed beams.
+Use it to highlight architectural details like molding or exposed beams.

 It also makes a fantastic choice for accent walls, adding dimension without overpowering the space.